Register and feature your shop

 - Answer customer reviews

-- Edit your shop and company info
+- Edit your shop info

 - Name what methods of payment your shop is using

-Email us to register your shop.
+Fill in our registration form to register your shop.
 There’s no start-up fee, and no on-going fee.

 Once you have registered your shop, we will review and approve it.
 Once done, we will send you a link that you use to sign in to PriceSpy Analytics.
 We will also start indexing your products and prices, if we do not have them already (we recommend that your shop has a price file, which you can read more about below).